seungju-h/seungju-h/README.md

 #### About me
-* Currently studying to be a Data Analyst
+*	Actively participating in a Data Analytics Boot Camp to be a Data Analyst